advpetc/blog/content/posts/how-do-I-create-this-site.md

 tags: ["blogging"]
 ---

-I have browsed through a lot beautify sites which are created by github page, and I want to try a new statics site framework, so I started this site using **Hugo**.
+I have browsed through a lot of beautiful sites that are created by Github page, and I want to try a new statics site framework, so I started this site using **Hugo**.

-Here are the step by step guide that reproduced the entire process.
+Here are the step by step guide that reproduces the entire process.

 ## Install Hugo through Homebrew